kcelia/Reminder/Cloud_AWS.md

 - S3 is a universal namespace, the bucket names must be unique globally and it's similar to a DNS or an Internet Address
 ![Bucket-name]()
 - Subresources - Bucket specific configuration
 - Bucket policies, Access control Lists: Ways to control access to the contents of your pocket.
-Cross Origin Ressource sharing (CORS): Setting up the capability for files that were located in one bucket to access the files within another bucket
+- Cross Origin Ressource sharing (CORS): Setting up the capability for files that were located in one bucket to access the files within another bucket
+- Access log: Keep records of all the different requests made to the S3 bucket.
+It is configured on the bucket and written in the same bucket or another bucket

 #### 1.1 Create Bucket
 ![Upload-Bucket]()